goshgondar2018/guyana_nowcasting/README.md

 2. DescriptiveOutput - all figure PDFs for descriptive analysis
 3. Nowcasting - scripts consisting of functions to run and plot DIM, NM1, NM2, and ensemble model results + their implementation
 4. NowcastingOutput - all figure PDFs for DIM, NM1, NM2, and ensemble model + histograms pertaining to confidence interval construction
-5. Data - original CSV of all delay data used in descriptive analysis and to generate the input CSVs for nowcasts; sub-folder "nowcasting_data" includes all input CSVs for each region's DIM and NMs
+5. data - original CSV of all delay data used in descriptive analysis and to generate the input CSVs for nowcasts; sub-folder "nowcasting_data" includes all input CSVs for each region's DIM and NMs